THE MAGNETTES -MONSTER

 Their debut album ”Ugly Youth” dropped in 2017 and featured the singles ”Sad Girls Club”, featured on Netflix’s ”Elite”, and ”Young And Wild”, one of the top-ten most played Swedish tracks on national radio that year.
 Their single ”American” was in radio rotation throughout the summer, fall and winter of 2020.

 As of 2021 they’re signed to K51, with ”Monster” being the first joint release.
-The feature-length documentary ”The Magnettes” will be viewed at Umeå Europeiska Filmfestival Nov 24th-28th.
+The feature-length documentary ”The Magnettes” was premiered at Umeå Europeiska Filmfestival Nov 24th-28th and got top reviews from Swedish newspapers.

 - The Magnettes are Tornedalningar which is minority group in Sweden with their own language Meänkieli.